• Skip to main content

 Soluble fiber also increases LDL receptors, enhancing LDL cholesterol uptake from the bloodstream, which results in lower cholesterol levels.
 And since the fiber reduces glucose levels, this reduces liver insulin stimulation of cholesterol synthesis.

 Fiber also influences gut bacteria and the production of short chain fatty acids (propionate) they produce.
-In turn this decreases cholesterol absorption and positively influences cholesterol metabolism.
+In turn this decreases cholesterol absorption and positively influences cholesterol metabolism, lowers inflammation, and support diabetes health.

-When taken regularly, psyllium husk may be an effective, natural option for improving blood glucose levels.
+When taken regularly, psyllium husk may be an effective, natural option for improving your morning blood sugar levels, a number that is often high due to the Dawn Phenomenon.

 When researchers gave diabetic patients, 5.1 g psyllium husks for 8 weeks, taken 20-30 minutes before the morning and breakfast meal, they found their fasting glucose levels reduced by 52.6 mg/dl (2.9 mmol/l) and they also had an average 1.6% reduction in A1c levels – pretty impressive results!

-An earlier study also found similar results.
-When diabetic men were given 5.1 g of psyllium twice per day for a total of 8 weeks, they experienced improvements in all-day and lunch postprandial (post-meal) blood glucose levels, 11.0% lower compared to the placebo group.
+When diabetic men were given 5.1 g of psyllium twice per day for a total of 8 weeks, they experienced improvements in all-day and lunch postprandial (post-meal) blood glucose levels, 11% lower compared to the placebo group.

 In children and adolescents with altered carbohydrate and lipid metabolism, psyllium husk supplementation reduced their postprandial glucose levels between 12.2% to 20.2%.

-A 2017 study in which people with type 2 diabetes were given 7 g of psyllium powder along with a moderate carbohydrate diet, found they had a significantly increase in insulin sensitivity, which is great news, because the more the body’s cells can detect insulin, the easier it is for your body to regulate glucose.
+In a study in which people with type 2 diabetes were given 7g of psyllium husk powder along with a moderate carbohydrate diet, found they had a significantly increase in insulin sensitivity, which is great news, because the more the body’s cells can detect insulin, the easier it is for your body to regulate glucose.

 Psyllium Husks for Diabetes: Reduce fasting glucose and A1c